rekitrelt/WarforkHuds/README.md

 # All Custom Warfork Huds
 ## How to install the huds
-put all the zipped files into your
+extract all the zipped files into your
 > C:\Users\YOURUSER\Documents\my games\warfork 2.1\basewf

 or another way to get to the same folder: